hazaarlabs/hazaar-mvc/docs/src/guide/basics/routing.md

 1. `$route`: The URL pattern.
 2. `$callable`: The callable to execute when the route is matched.
 3. `$responseType` (optional): Specifies the expected response type.

-A callable can be a string (class name), an array (class and method), or a closure.
-The target controller and method must return a `Hazaar\Controller\Response` object.

 Example `routes.php` file: